ryanstewart047/web-app-it-services-freetown/OFFER_POPUP_SETUP.md

 ### Access the Admin Interface

 1. Go to your main admin panel: https://www.itservicesfreetown.com/admin
-2. Login with password: `ITServices2025!`
+2. Login with admin credentials
 3. Click the **"Manage Offers"** button (orange) in Quick Controls

 ### Create/Update an Offer